-The pioneering project entailed piloting a solar PV and battery storage system across 250 Together Housing homes in Nelson and Colne in Lancashire – a scheme which Etienne highlighted was the largest awarded deployment of solar and storage in the UK, at the time, for a social housing provider.
+The pioneering project entailed piloting a solar PV and battery storage system across 250 Together Housing homes in Nelson and Colne in Lancashire.
+This scheme, as Etienne highlighted, was the largest awarded deployment of solar PV and battery storage in the UK, at the time, for a social housing provider.
 Now, early results indicate that renewable energy and social housing can work harmoniously together.

-Converting England’s homes to renewable energy sources will be key to the UK meeting the target of becoming a net zero country by 2050.
-While everyone agreed that countries need to decarbonise their housing stock, housing providers need to feel confident that the transition will be sustainable both for their tenants and their finances.
+Converting England’s homes to renewable energy sources will be key to meeting the UK’s net-zero target by 2050.
+While everyone agreed that countries need to decarbonise their housing stock, housing providers need to feel confident that the transition will be sustainable both for their tenants and for their finances.

-Northern housing association, Together Housing, which is a not-for-profit that operates over 37,000 homes across Yorkshire and Lancashire, has led the way with a scheme that has the potential to revolutionise the sector’s relationship with renewable energy.
-Together Housing’s £2 million project was jointly funded by the housing association and the European Regional Development Fund (ERDF).
+Northern housing association Together Housing, a not-for-profit that operates over 37,000 homes across Yorkshire and Lancashire, has led the way with a scheme that has the potential to revolutionise the sector’s relationship with renewable energy.
+Together Housing’s £2 million project was jointly funded by the Housing Association and the European Regional Development Fund (ERDF).

 The three-year project has seen Together Housing install solar PV (panel) systems on 250 of its homes in the towns of Colne and Nelson in Pendle, Lancashire.
 These solar panels are complemented by on-site battery storage units, which fill with solar energy during the day, allowing power to be stored and used whenever needed.
 Down the line, the technology offers Together Housing the possibility of selling excess energy generated by the systems back to energy suppliers and getting involved in energy markets.
 Together Housing are hopeful that the project will show how investing in clean energy can help reduce the carbon footprint of their homes, save their tenants money on bills and produce a health commercial return.